mryap/Programming-for-Big-Data-Assignment/README.md

 - the data processing activities carried out
 - the presentation of the final analysis results along with any associated annotations and supplementary information

+# Data
+The analysis involves using data from The World Bank’s World Development Indicators.
+There are 248 countries represented in this data.
+There are more than 1300 different economic indicators in the file.
+For Brazil, there are more than 30 GDP-related indicators.

 # Jupyter (formerly IPython)
 is used with Pandas, which is an open source Python-based data analysis library is used.
 The Pandas library brings specifically from R, the DataFrame objects and R packages such as plyr and reshape2, and places them in a single library that can be used in Python applications.